Suboptimal Safety-Critical Control for Continuous Systems Using Prediction-Correction Online Optimization: Main Results

-\begin{remark}[Relaxation on Inverse of Hessian] The calculation of the inverse of Hessian brings undesirable computational cost when using the presented methods.
-This can be avoided when a computation affordable projection operation is admissible.
-The sampled-data based first-order prediction method relying on only the Hessian of the original objective function has been proposed in \cite{prediction_correction_constrained_projection} with projection operator to ensure feasibility.
-The further research is to design a more efficient online algorithm for safety-critical control tasks. \end{remark} \begin{remark}[Certificate the Feasibility] In the discrete version of prediction-correction methods, the control input or approximate solutions may leave the invariant set for big step size or large barrier parameter $c$.
+where $K_Q = 2 Q$ and $L_c = A(x_k) D^{\frac{1}{2}} / \sqrt{c}$.
+When $L_c$ is sparse, which is common when a system is underactuated or of higher DOF, the calculation of the inverse matrix can be greatly saved as studied in \cite{0021B10}. \end{remark} \begin{remark}[Certificate the Feasibility] In the discrete version of prediction-correction methods, the control input or approximate solutions may leave the invariant set for big step size or large barrier parameter $c$.
 An economical way to avoid it is to check the feasibility of the solutions before each update.
 If there is any broken constraint, the step is rejected and a new, shorter trial step is used for another iteration, such as line search and trust-region method \cite{j2006numerical_convex,convex_book}. \end{remark}